 P(innovator loses B)=z, because the innovator will always loose B if it engages in unbiased social learning as all other individuals from which it can learn have trait A;

-P(others do not copy B)=(1-z/k)k, because the the probability of any one of the N=k-1 individuals who are not the innovator copying trait B is 1-z/k.
+P(others do not copy B)=(1-z/k)k, because the probability of any one of the N=k-1 individuals who are not the innovator copying trait B is 1-z/k.

 It follows that P(loss of B)= z(1-z/k)k.